 - Frequent absences, tardiness, or leaving work early

 - Decreased accuracy or increased number of errors

 - Increased arguments and conflicts with coworkers, supervisors, and customers

 - Increased forgetfulness, confusion, and difficulty concentrating

 If you are a concerned coworker or supervisor, look out for any of these signs that might indicate someone may be using drugs.
 It is important to remember that addiction is a serious illness, and it takes professional help to break the cycle of substance use in the workplace.

 Treatment Options Exist

-Many businesses are beginning to offer treatment options and prepaid benefits packages specifically for employees struggling with addiction, such as Employee Assistance Programs (EAPs).
-EAPs offer a variety of services, ranging from short-term counseling to referral systems for enrolling employees in rehab centers.
-This is a welcome trend—just as society at large is learning to see drug addiction as a treatable disease rather than a crime to be punished, many employers now see the value in getting help to drug-addicted employees rather than simply firing them on the spot.
-Indeed, the data prove them right.
-A recent study by the U.S. Department of Labor found that for every dollar an employer invests in an EAP, the result is a savings of as much as $16.
+Many businesses are beginning to offer treatment options and prepaid benefits packages specifically for employees struggling with addiction.
+Employee assistance programs (EAPs)offer a variety of services, ranging from short-term counseling to referral systems for enrolling employees in rehab centers.
+This is a welcome trend—just as society at large is learning to see drug addiction as a treatable disease rather than a crime to be punished.
+Manu employers now see the value in getting help to drug-addicted employees rather than simply firing them on the spot.